SergioSevi/EDObounds/README.md

 where `LIST_FILE` is a text file containing a list of bounds to be plotted (see `listfiles/list_all.txt` for an example) and `OUT_FILE` is the full filename of the image to be output (e.g. `plots/PBHbounds.pdf`).
 You can use the short flags `-lf` and `-of` for specifying the list file and output file.

-This code is an extension of Bradley Kavanagh's pbh bounds repository.
+This code is an extension of Bradley Kavanagh's [pbhbounds](https://github.com/bradkav/PBHbounds) repository.
 Among the new additions, this code automatically generates the list of citations for all bounds appearing in the created plot in a file called "Cite.txt".
 ### Versions

 **Version 1.0 (25/06/2024):** Release version.
 Created for the paper.